On This Page

 If multiple heirs, the benefit is proportional to each heir's share in the land.

-🌐Rythu Bandhu for NRI and urban landowners
+🌐Rythu Bharosa for NRI and urban landowners

-Joint land ownership: If land is jointly owned by multiple family members, Rythu Bandhu is paid proportionally based on each person's recorded share.
+Joint land ownership: If land is jointly owned by multiple family members, Rythu Bharosa is paid proportionally based on each person's recorded share.
 If the joint patta shows 3 acres with equal ownership between 2 brothers, each receives Rs 7,500 per season (1.5 acres × Rs 5,000).
 Ensure the joint ownership shares are correctly recorded in Dharani to avoid payment disputes.

 📝How to Apply